Vietnam.vn - Nền tảng quảng bá Việt Nam

 Additionally, the coaxial drivetrain has fewer moving parts and less hardware overall, reducing weight, material costs, and complexity.
 As a result, compared to most other air taxis, the eCopter is cheaper to build, sell, and operate, while also having better battery range.

 FlyNow plans to offer one- and two-passenger versions, along with a cargo version.
 All three are based on a basic chassis, meaning each vehicle doesn’t need to be designed or built from scratch, keeping costs down.
-Ultimately, FlyNow hopes that eCopter taxi fares won’t be much different from what users would pay for a ground taxi.
+Ultimately, FlyNow hopes that eCopter taxi fares won’t be much different from what people pay for a ground taxi.

 While FlyNow doesn’t yet have a flying prototype, the company has successfully conducted ground testing with a fully equipped, full-size proof-of-concept model.
 The company estimates that all three versions of the eCopter will have a range of up to 50 kilometers, a cruising speed of 130 kilometers per hour, and a maximum payload of 200 kilograms.